 "Yeah, I…" He was about to start answering questions when it occurred to him to ask: "Who are you?"

-"I'm just… visiting some relatives," Bill said, gesturing indiscriminately at the graves.
+"You can call me Bill," he said.
+"I'm just… visiting some relatives."
+He gestured indiscriminately at the graves.
 "Don't worry."
 Then he breathed deeply and that seemed to settle the discussion.
 Then he repeated his question: "Have you remembered Graham Hall yet?"

 "Well, yeah, maybe…" Phil was unable to shake the feeling that he was still in the middle of a dream.
 "I wrote this… I remembered it earlier today."
 He opened the notes app on his phone.
 "I think it's him…"